vladimir-vovk/planes-around/README.md

 ## Optional arguments:
 ```
 usage: planes_around [-h] [--lat LAT] [--lng LNG] [-r RADIUS] [-n NAME]
+                     [--heading HEADING] [--heading-delta HEADING_DELTA]
+                     [--no-map] [--no-map-radius]
                      [--on-the-ground | --in-the-sky]

 Get info about planes around the specified location using the OpenSky service.
-By default, the program tries to determine your location by IP address and looks for
+By default, the program tries to determine your location by IP address and
-planes within a radius of 500 km.
+looks for planes within a radius of 500 km.

 optional arguments:
   -h, --help            show this help message and exit